moniqx4/PlaywrightBasicSetupTemplate/README.md

 # Playwright Basic Setup Template

 This is a Basic Setup Templete for a Playwright Node version using Typescript Project.
+Also included the MCP configuration for Playwright and a robust agent requirements doc for testing in the docs folder.

 Playwright is a test automation tool for developing tests.
 [Playwright.dev](https://www.playwright.dev) for official docs

-This template does has the following:
+This template has the following:

 - package.json setup with basic items, and necessary packages for this project
 - tsconfig.json - preconfigured with base necessary items
 - project structure - basic folder structure created.
 NOTE: this project is created from root of folder, versus creating a 'src' folder and moving all project files there, and non-project files outside of that.
 Its not necessary to have a src, but if you prefer it, feel free to change it.
+- ai, mcp.json for playwright
+- eslint configuration
+- basic fixture setup

+Above the most basic install, included those items that are typically used in enterprise level application projects, but could also be used for a basic getting started project as well.

 ## Step By Step Instructions